-I am from India and I travel the breadth of the country as well as other continents in search of rare, elusive and curious animals.
+I am a professional photographer from India and I have travelled to many countries in search of rare, elusive and curious animals.
 I have been photographing wildlife and their threatened habitats for about two decades before which I was involved with a digital media design venture.

-My first introduction to wildlife was on a visit to the Sundarban Tiger Reserve in eastern India in the late 90s.
+My first introduction to wildlife was during a visit to the Sundarban Tiger Reserve, in eastern India, in the late 90s.
 It was not easy to spot bigger animals, especially the tiger, and we ended up observing birds and smaller life forms for the most part.
 Looking back, I feel that this experience helped me appreciate nature in its entirety instead of a single animal.

-My photographs have been featured widely in national and international media.
-I am a recipient of numerous photography awards as well.
+My photographs have been featured in national and international media.
+I am fortunate to have received several photography awards as well.
 Apart from birds and mammals, I love frogs and have helped re-discover a new species of frog in India called Ramanella anamalaeinsis, during one of my expeditions.

-I co-run a travel and photography company in India called Toehold.
-I have mentored many aspiring photographers and led nearly a hundred tours and nature trails within and outside India, including destinations like Borneo, Tanzania, Brazil, Ethiopia, Madagascar, and most frequently, Kenya.
+I co-run India’s premier travel and photography company in India called Toehold Travel & Photography.
+I have mentored many aspiring photographers and led nearly a hundred tours and nature trails within and outside India, including destinations like Borneo, Tanzania, Brazil, Ethiopia, Madagascar, Costa Rica and most frequently, Kenya.

 Below are some of my award-winning images.